hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

     + syntax to fit, e.g., number and tense agreement
     + semantic to fit; intonation to fit
     + accent, rate, volume and vocal tract characteristics must all fit
-  + all aspects combined could be 100 bits of information that the fist half of an utterance needs to convey to the second half. $2^{100}$ is big!
+  + all aspects combined could be 100 bits of information that the first half of an utterance needs to convey to the second half. $2^{100}$ is big!

 + Recurrent neural networks
   + efficient way to remember the information